 Don’t forget: you are a manager, not a friend.
-This is probably the hardest part of handling an employee crisis, and definitely the most important.
-If boundaries aren’t established right away, the line between boss and confidante can become blurred.
+This is probably the hardest part of handling an employee crisis.
+But if boundaries aren’t established right away, the line between boss and confidante can become blurred.

 Assist in establishing a plan.

-Can they take paid leave, can they work from home, are there in-office counseling services?
+Can they take paid leave?
+Can they work from home?
+Are there in-office counseling services?
 Once you have established a timeframe, assess workloads and make sure the assignments are realistic for the time being taken off.
-Be direct and clear in your discussions, make sure any expectations upon return are clear, so that there’s no confusion.
+Be direct and clear in your discussions so there’s no confusion.

 Creating an atmosphere of empathy and professionalism isn’t always easy.
 But keep these tips in mind, and you’ll be on your way to helping employees through a difficult time.Posted by